johnmatter/johnmatter.github.io/_portfolio/03_GEM-detectors.md

 img: solid_gem.jpg
 ---

-!!
-This item is still under construction.
-Figures and further clarification of the text will soon be uploaded. !!

 Many accelerator-based particle and nuclear physics experiments make use of apparatuses called spectrometers to measure the momenta of particles coming out of collisions.
 Spectrometers function much like a prism, but instead of bending the trajectories of light based on wavelength, they use powerful superconducting electromagnets to bend the trajectories of charged particles based on their momenta.